Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 - Radio panel (pedestal Left is the only one working for now)
 - Rudder Trim
 - Overhead elec panel
+- Probably others I don't have in mind ;-)

-These instruments need to read information that FENIX doesn't provide directly.
+These instruments need to read data that FENIX doesn't provide directly.

 Here's how we'll make those data available to air manager (or any other software able to read LVAR variables) :

-For that you need to :
 - download PilotsDeck_FNX tool by Fragtality : https://github.com/Fragtality/PilotsDeck_FNX and unzip to the folder of your choice
   (for example c:\PilotsDeck_FNX)